rocksoftcode/my-retail/README.md

 # Target Case Study: myRetail API
 This is a solution to Target's Case Study for a simple API layer.
-Its purpose is to call aggregate the result of an internal API call with data from a NoSQL database.
+Its purpose is to aggregate the result of an internal catalog API call with pricing data from a NoSQL database.
 You may also update the product price information in the database.

-The project uses the excellent Spring Boot library and can be run using the Gradle wrapper: `./gradlew bootRun`

 ## Database layer
 This application requires a MongoDB database.
 The integration tests use an in-memory instance.
 If you don't have an instance to connect with, simply run `./gradlew startMongoDb` and a fresh instance will start up for you.
 You will need to set up some data.
 You'll want to stop the database when you're done, too: `./gradlew stopMongoDb`

 ## Internal API
-By default, the application will look for a stub API.
-One has been provided, and can be started via Gradle: `./gradlew runMockApi`.
+By default, the application looks for a stub API.
+One can be started via Gradle: `./gradlew runMockApi`.
 Or if you're comfortable with Node.js and `npm`, run `npm install && npm start` from the project root.
-Otherwise, you can point at whatever you like by overriding the following properties: `catalog.host` and `catalog.port`.
+This mock API simply returns a fake product with whichever ID has been provided.
+You can point at any service you'd like by overriding the following properties: `catalog.host` and `catalog.port`.

+## Running the App
+Once you've started/specified a database and app layer, you can start the app by running `./gradlew bootRun`

 ## Accessing
 Sample `GET` request: `curl http://127.0.0.1:8080/products/13860428`